ColtonBoston/Front-End-Projects/TicTacToe/README.txt

 A Pen created at CodePen.io.
 You can find this one at http://codepen.io/ColtonBoston/pen/xVNyVw.

- A simple game of Tic Tac Toe where the computer can't lose.
+ A simple game of Tic Tac Toe.